 8) Cos d’Estournel: the most oriental

-With its Zanzibar gateway, pagodas and exotic decor, this Saint-Estèphe 1855 Grand Cru Classé has the look and feel of an oriental palace.
-The story perfectly marks the identity of the place.
+With its Zanzibar gateway, pagodas and exotic decor, this Saint-Estèphe 1855 Grand Cru Classé has false hints of an oriental palace.
+The history of the estate perfectly reflects its identity.
 And with good reason: it was built in the 19th century by Louis-Gaspard d’Estournel, the first Bordeaux winemaker to export his wines to India.

 📌 Cos S, 33180 Saint-Estèphe